Stardust-Labs-MC/biometweaker-configs/README.md

 Many mods - like Alex's Mobs - require the Forge Biome Dictionary to work.
 Terralith, Incendium, and etc, being datapacks, cannot use the Forge biome dictionary by default.
 Therefore, one can use the [BiomeTweaker](https://www.curseforge.com/minecraft/mc-mods/biometweaker) mod and a few config files in order to allow better compatibility with things like Alex's Mobs.

+Clarification - this is not an official tool.
+This is made mostly by the community in our discord!
+The thought process was that if these tools help you, that's great.
+Otherwise, we cannot offer any support for them.
+Hope you find them helpful!

 ## Installation

 - Install [BiomeTweaker](https://www.curseforge.com/minecraft/mc-mods/biometweaker)